 “Leading the global fight to eliminate brain damage due to iodine deficiency.”

 Iodine Global Network (IGN) aims to reduce iodine deficiency globally by advocating for national salt iodization programs, tracking progress on iodization, and providing global and country-specific guidance on related programmatic and scientific issues.
-IGN is a GiveWell standout charity before GiveWell retired that designation.
+IGN was recognized as a GiveWell standout charity before GiveWell retired that designation.